whoisjustinngo/tp/docs/UserGuide.md

 ## Schedule tab

-### Displaying of Events
+The schedule tab shows all of the user's events in chronological order.

-By default, the Schedule Tabs will **ONLY** show upcoming Events.
-If you would like to display all the Events in the database or show only the past events, we have the following commands to customise the your Schedule Tab.
+> :exclamation:Note: By default, the Schedule Tabs will **ONLY** show upcoming Events.
+The user can use some of the following commands to customise the kind of events to display.

-### View all events: `list`
+### Viewing all events: `list`

-Shows all the added Events

-* Events will be ordered by date, then the order of time on that day itself
+Shows all the added Events.
+Events will be ordered by date, then by time.

-### View all upcoming events: `showupcoming`
+### Viewing all upcoming events: `showupcoming` // TODO

 Shows all the upcoming Events

 * Upcoming Events will be ordered by date, then the order of time on that day itself

-### View all upcoming events: `showpast`
+### View all upcoming events: `showpast` // TODO

 Shows all the past Events

 * Past Events will be ordered by date, then the order of time on that day itself

-### Add Event command: `add`
+### Adding an event: `add`

+Adds a new event to the schedule.

 Format: `add [type] [d/TASK DESCRIPTION] [date/DATE] [from/TIME FROM] [to/TIME TO] [t/TAGS] ([recurd/DATE] or [recurw/DATE] or [recury/DATE])`

- * recurd/DATE Event recurring daily till the given date
+ * recurd/DATE Event recurring daily until the given date
- * recurw/DATE Event recurring weekly till the given date
+ * recurw/DATE Event recurring weekly until the given date
- * recury/DATE Event recurring yearly till the given date
+ * recury/DATE Event recurring yearly until  the given date

-Here are some of the examples to use the command lines.

- * Adding a schedule which recur daily: `add d/lesson date/16-05-2021 fr/1400 to/1600 t/important recurd/18-05-2021`
- * Adding a schedule which recur weekly: `add d/meeting date/18-05-2021 fr/1600 to/1800 t/priority recurw/15-08-2021`
+> :exclamation: Note:
+>

-**Note:** While adding an Event, it will check if the Event given has any clashes with other Events which have already been added.
-The Event will be added only if there is no clash in timing with other Events which are already in the list.
-This applies to the recurring Event as well, if there are clashes in any of the given recurring Events, it will consider the Event as a clash, and will not proceed to adding any Events.
+> * While adding an event, it will check if the event to add has any clashes with existing events.
+The event will only be added if there are no clashes.
+This applies to adding recurring events as well – if there are clashes for any of the recurring events, no events will be added at all.

-Next, only upcoming Events will be shown.
-Events which happened in the past will be stored in the database, but will not be shown in the user interface.
+> * **Only upcoming Events will be shown.** Past events will be stored in the database, but will not be displayed to the user.

+Examples:

+ * Adding an event which recurs daily: `add d/lesson date/16-05-2021 fr/1400 to/1600 t/important recurd/18-05-2021`
+ * Adding an event which recurs weekly: `add d/meeting date/18-05-2021 fr/1600 to/1800 t/priority recurw/15-08-2021`

-### Edit Event command: `edit`
+### Editing an existing event: `edit`

-Edits the Event which has the respective INDEX given by the user.
+Edits the event at the specified INDEX.

-Format: `edit [INDEX] [d/TASK DESCRIPTION] [date/DATE] [from/TIME FROM] [to/TIME TO] [t/TAGS]`
+Format: `edit INDEX [d/TASK DESCRIPTION] [date/DATE] [from/TIME FROM] [to/TIME TO] [t/TAGS]`

-Here are some of the examples to use the command lines.
+* `INDEX` is the only compulsory field

+Examples:

- * `Editing a tag in schedule: edit 1 t/important`
+ * Editing the tag of event 1: `edit 1 t/important`
- * `Editing a description and date in a schedule: edit 2 d/meeting date/18-05-2021`
+ * Editing the description and date of event 2: `edit 2 d/meeting date/18-05-2021`

-**Note:** It is not compulsory to include all fields.
-Only include those fields which you would like to edit.

-### Delete Event command: `delete`
+### Deleting an event: `delete`

-Deletes the Event which has the respective INDEX given by the user.
+Deletes the event at the specified INDEX.

 Format: `delete [INDEX]`

-* Deletes an event at the specified INDEX.
-* The index refers to the index number shown in the Event list.
+* The index refers to the index number of the event on the Schedule tab .
-* The index must be a positive integer 1, 2, 3, ...

 *Potential enhancement: to delete multiple Events at once which was already added into the Schedule.*

-### Filter Event command: `filter`
+### Filtering events: `filter`

-Filters the Event according to the keywords in any of the attributes.
+Filters the schedule according to the specified keywords and attributes.

 Format: `filter [d/TASK DESCRIPTION] [date/DATE] [fr/TIME FROM] [to/TIME TO] [date/DATE] [t/TAGS]`

-Here are some of the examples to use the command lines.
+Examples:

- * Filtering a tag in schedule: `filter t/important`
+ * Filtering by tags: `filter t/important`
- * Filter based on a description and date in a schedule: `filter d/meeting date/18-05-2021`
+ * Filtering by description and date: `filter d/meeting date/18-05-2021`

-**Note:** It is not compulsory to include all fields.
-Only include those fields which you would like to filter.

 Expected result of `filter t/school`:
 ![schedule_tab](images/filter-events-v1.4.png)